Employer Guide · Work Permits

 03

 Once the work permit is approved, the employee obtains an entry visa from the Cyprus consulate abroad.
 BFU key personnel may apply for an entry visa directly.
-Support staff or other categories may require an entry permit from the Migration Department before arrival.
+Other categories may require an entry permit from the Migration Department before arrival.

 04

-Upon arrival, the employee registers with the Cyprus Police (Aliens' Register) and collects the residence permit card ("pink slip").
+On arrival, the employee registers with the Cyprus Police (Aliens' Register) and collects the residence permit card (the "pink slip").
 The employer registers the new employee for social insurance and with the Tax Department.

 05